- Nota seems like a nice command-line calculator. It converts what you type into ASCII art formulas.

 Out[7]: 8.1759873707105095e149

-It looks a bit heavy for a CLI calculator, due to the fact that it's written in Haskell and downloaded 100+ MB of libraries but when you need ASCII art to show your calculations and use spaces in variables, it may prove useful.
+It looks a bit heavy for a CLI calculator, as it is written in Haskell and downloads 100+ MB of libraries, but when you need ASCII art to display your calculations or want to use spaces in variable names, it may prove useful.

 I began to use Intention to limit my Twitter time.
-It allows to set a limited time (1-5-10-15 minutes) for yourself occasionally and checks the total time you spent in addictive sites.
+It allows you to set a limited time (1, 5, 10, or 15 minutes) for yourself and tracks the total time you spend on addictive sites.
 When this total time is lower than your goal for a period, you get a streak.
-Looks visually and psycologically nicer than LeechBlock.
+It looks visually and psychologically nicer than LeechBlock.

 I read the